 ADMISSION REVIEW AND DISMISSAL COMMITTEE (ARD):

-This committee is composed of the building principal, Big 4 Co-op support staff, regular teachers, parents, students (when appropriate) and other professionals to review student’s records.
+This committee is composed of the building principal, Big 4 Co-op support staff, general education teachers, special education teacher, parents, students (when appropriate) and other professionals to review student’s records.
 If the student qualifies as a student with disabilities, this committee will determine proper placement and/or other services needed.

 Parents are notified when the ARD meetings will be held and are urged to attend and participate in the decision making.